mundaneunblocking/ext-remover/README.md

 **I disabled the extension, why is some stuff still blocked?**

 I have bad news for you... not all filters are Chrome Extensions.
-And again, make sure the extension pages (like bookmark A) are frozen before you assume that your skiddy self successfully did the exploit.
+And again, make sure the extension pages (like bookmark A) are frozen before you assume that your skiddy diddly kiddly niddly fiddly middly kiddly self successfully did the exploit.

 [https://ltmeat.bypassi.com/alt/1.txt](Baby method for slow people)